 What I liked: Aside from good character development, I also enjoyed how detailed this book is—from the description of weapons to the specifics of psychological trauma.

-What could have been done differently: (Highlight text to read.)
+However…: (Spoiler alert!
+Highlight succeeding text to read.)
 As I am a dentist by profession, I did not enjoy seeing one put in a bad light.
 It might push away those who have dentophobia even further!

 2. Alona’s Quest for the Golden Tree by Herbel Santiago